 Massage – As we hold tension in our bodies, massage is an important practice to address the muscles directly, inducing relaxation and reducing stress-induced aches and pains.

-Yoga – A regular yoga practice does wonders for increasing flexibility in the body and mind, as well as balancing the energy in the body.
+Yoga – A regular yoga practice does wonder for increasing flexibility in the body and mind, as well as balancing the energy in the body.

 Meditation – There is a long list of benefits here too: physiological, mental, emotional and spiritual.
 Don't expect immediate results.
 Practice.
 Practice.
 Practice.
 It's worth it.